 We must begin to think holistically, in terms of the whole system, because things work together.
 Simply restoring gold and silver coin as legal tender won’t change anything.
 In fact, restoring hard money all by itself will backfire, and make things worse, resulting in a backlash that sets us back another 100 years.
 Everything works together, and sound money won’t work as long as government and central bank control the money and the economy, and when half the economy lives off government spending.
 To fix the money issue, we have to restore economic freedom.
 Direct payday online We have to create all the conditions needed for a new economy to grow up alongside the old and to replace it.

 Reforming one single issue won’t help, because that issue belongs to the larger problem.
 We face a beast built up over the last 150 years, a beast of state power and control through regulation and fiat money that has crushed our ancient freedoms, and stolen most of our freedoms under common law and the constitution.
 We must attack the beast from all sides.
-We have to kill him by a 1,000 paper cuts, until we can reach his carotid artery and deliver the killing stroke, but always with our eyes on the chance for that killing stroke. mango technologies
+We have to kill him by a 1,000 paper cuts, until we can reach his carotid artery and deliver the killing stroke, but always with our eyes on the chance for that killing stroke.
+Water damage

 Three freedoms must be restored: